ronancpl/HeavenMS/README.md

 * Run as an administrator;
 * Opening "lolwut.exe", use Fraysa's method.

-Important: should the client be refused a connection to the game server, it may be because of a firewall issues.
+Important: should the client be refused a connection to the game server, it may be because of firewall issues.
 Head to the end of this file to proceed in allowing this connection through the computer's firewall.
 Alternatively, one can deactivate the firewall and try opening the client again.

 ---
-### Important note about CLIENT EDITING
+### Some notes about WZ/WZ.XML EDITING

-DO NOT USE the server's XMLs for reimporting into the client's WZ, it WILL generate some kind of bugs afterwards.
+NOTE: Be extremely wary when using server-side's XMLs data being reimporting into the client's WZ, as some means of synchronization between the server and client modules, this action COULD generate some kind of bugs afterwards.
+Client-to-server data reimporting seems to be fine, though.

+#### Editing the v83 WZ's:

-* Use instead the HaRepacker 4.2.4, encryption "GMS (old)".
+* Use the HaRepacker 4.2.4 editor, encryption "GMS (old)".
-* Open the desired WZ for editing and, USING THE UI, make the desired changes.
+* Open the desired WZ for editing and use the node hierarchy to make the desired changes (copy/pasting nodes may be unreliable in rare scenarios).
-* Save the changed WZ, overwriting the original content at the client folder.
+* Save the changed WZ, **overwriting the original content** at the client folder.
-* Finally, RE-EXPORT ("Private Server..." exporting option) the changed XMLs into the server's WZ.XML files, overwriting the old contents.
+* Finally, **RE-EXPORT (using the "Private Server..." exporting option) the changed XMLs into the server's WZ.XML files**, overwriting the old contents.

-These steps are IMPORTANT to maintain synchronization between the server and client modules.
+**These steps are IMPORTANT, to maintain synchronization** between the server and client modules.

+#### The MobBookUpdate example

-As an example of client WZ editing, consider the MapleMobBookUpdate subproject I developed, for updating all reported drop data of the mobs in the game based on the current drop data on the database:
+As an example of client WZ editing, consider the MapleMobBookUpdate tool project I developed, it updates all reported drop data on the Monster Book with what is currently being hold on the database:

+To make it happen:

 * Open the MobBookUpdate project on NetBeans, located at "tools\MapleMobBookUpdate", and build it.
 * At the subfolder "lib", copy the file "MonsterBook.img.xml".
 This is from the original WZ v83.